 If someone steals your personal information, contact the IRS Identity Protection Specialized Unit at 1-800-908-4490.
 If the thief has already stolen your tax refund or you’ve become a victim of a tax scam, call the IRS at 1-800-829-0433.

-Other organizations you may wish to contact include:
+Other organizations you might wish to contact include: